How to Find the Zeroes of a Function with the TI-84 Plus

 To do so, use the

 keys to place the cursor on the graph a little to the right of the zero, and then press [ENTER].
-A Right Bound indicator appears at the top of the screen.
+Alternatively, you can enter a number and press e to establish the Right Bound.

 Tell the calculator where you guess the zero is located.